 Q: Am I entitled to a rental vehicle and for how long?

-- A:You may be entitled to reimbursement for the cost of a rental vehicle that you use while you are waiting for your vehicle to be repaired if your personal automobile insurance policy has an endorsement for rental coverage, or “rental reimbursement” clause.
-Rental car reimbursement coverage is usually an optional add-on to your car insurance policy.
-If you’re collecting for your damages from a company other than your own, your state may or may not have a law requiring rental reimbursement.
+If your car needs repairs after an accident, you may be entitled to reimbursement for the cost of a rental vehicle if your insurance policy has an endorsement for rental coverage or “rental reimbursement.”
+Rental car reimbursement coverage is usually an optional add-on to your policy.
+If you’re making a third party claim — that means you’ve filed a claim with the at-fault driver’s insurance company rather than with your own — your state may have a law requiring rental reimbursement.

 Q: Are there any specific time limits for an insurance company to pay a claim?